kwabenasapong/openpldoc/manual/source/mediamanager.rst

 .. image:: pics/mediamanager_bibles_buttons.png

+|buttons_import| Import a Bible
-`Import a Bible:` This is discussed in detail on the Bible Importer page in the manual.
+    This is discussed in detail on the :ref:`bible-importer` page in the manual.

+|buttons_preview| Preview the selected Bible
-`Preview the selected Bible:` Sends your selected verses to the Preview window
+    Sends your selected verses to the Preview window.

-`Send the selected Bible live:` This option will immediately display your selected verses live.
+|buttons_live| Send the selected Bible live
+    This option will immediately display your selected verses live.

-`Add the selected Bible to the service:` This will enter your verses into the Service Manager.
-You may also click and drag your verses over to the Service Manager.
+|buttons_add| Add the selected Bible to the service
+    This will enter your verses into the :ref:`service-manager`.
+You may also drag and drop your verses over to the :ref:`service-manager`.

 **Quick tab**

 .. image:: pics/mediamanager_bibles_quick.png

+*Version*
-`Version:` Once you have imported a Bible, it will be displayed in the Version drop down box.
+    Once you have imported a Bible, it will be displayed in the **version** drop down box.
 Select the version of the Bible you want to use here.

-**Second**
+*Second*

-If you have “Display second Bible verses” selected in Configure OpenLP, Bibles tab, this choice will be visible.
+    If you have "Display second Bible verses" selected in Configure OpenLP, Bibles tab, this choice will be visible.
 This option is for displaying another version of the Bible for comparison.
 Both versions will be displayed.
-If there is not enough space on one slide, the Second version will be displayed on the next slide.
+If there is not enough space on one slide, the Second verses will be displayed on the next slide.

+*Search*
-Use the `Search` button to display your results in the box below.
+    Use the **Search** button to display your results in the box below.

-**Find**
+*Find*
     You will type your search query in this box for the following two searches.

+    *Scripture Reference*
-`Search type:` You may search for a specific verse using this format below.
+        You may search for a specific verse using this format below.

         * Book Chapter
         * Book Chapter-Chapter
         * Book Chapter:Verse-Verse
         * Book Chapter:Verse-End (this will display verses to the end of the chapter)
         * Book Chapter:Verse-Verse, Verse-Verse
         * Book Chapter:Verse-Verse, Chapter:Verse-Verse
         * Book Chapter:Verse-Chapter:Verse

-`Text Search:`
+    *Text Search*
         You may also search by a keyword or words.
 The more words you use for the search, the more you will narrow down your results.

-**Results** `Clear and Keep.`
+*Results*
+    Clear and Keep.

 Each search you make will display your verses below.